Skip to content

 See protocol for more information on how to use parties.

-Entity claims indicate the essential claims necessary to identify the entity that the party represents.
-Once created and bound to a protocol, during a protocol instantiation, a party's entity claims cannot be modified.
-The claims can only be changed by replacing the party itself by performing a transfer of ownership, or via migration.
+Claims indicate the essential attributes necessary to identify a specific party; any user intersecting these claims is permitted to represent (and act as) the party.
+Once created and bound to a protocol - during a protocol instantiation - a party's claims cannot be modified and can only be changed by replacing the party itself by performing a transfer of ownership, or via migration.
 More about Transfer of ownership.

 Calling party and bound party